-A scholarship will be distributed over three or four years, for six or eight semesters (depending on their continual enrollment in either the three or the four-year program).
+A scholarship will be applied to a student's account up front (depending on their continual enrollment in either the fouryear program).
 Students are limited to three scholarships categories, must enroll within one year of high school graduation, and must be enrolled as a full-time student.